Adoption Support Fund

-The amount per child per year is capped at £5000 until March 2017 and then from 1st April 2017-31st March 2018, each child will have new fair access limit of £5,000 for therapy (in addition to any therapy funded in 2016-17) and a separate amount of up to £2,500 per child if specialist assessments are needed.
+The amount per child per year is capped at £5000 until March 2017 and then from 1st April 2017-31st March 2018 a further £5000 for therapy per child will be available (which can be in addition to any therapy funded in 2016-2017), as well as a separate amount of up to £2,500 per child if specialist assessments are needed.
 Therapy and assessment above this amount and up to a limit of £30,000 may be match funded by the local authority.

 The therapies funded are those identified to help achieve the following positive outcomes for you and your child: